 Region: Jalisco, Mexico | ABV: 40% | Tasting Notes: Citrus, Vegetal, White pepper

 This blanco tequila from Pasote may be a splurge, but you are getting real quality for the price.
-The brand comes from respected tequila maker Felipe Camarena.
+The brand, from 3 Badge Beverage Corp., is made at respected tequila maker Felipe Camarena's distillery.

 “Pasote is interesting because it’s distilled from rainwater and natural spring water,” says Talbot, who notes that the flavor profile is “surprisingly vegetal with undertones of citrus.”
 Try using this in a Margarita with a craft triple sec or orange liqueur to see how the flavors play together.